lino-framework/book/docs/dev/writedocs.rst

 Writing documentation
 =====================

-Writing documentation about Lino is a complex topic.
-Note that we do *not* provide documentation for *end-users* (which must be written per application by the product owner).
-The audience of Lino documentation are trainers, consultants, application developers and core developers.
+The Lino documentation is written in Sphinx.

+The audience of Lino documentation range from end-users to trainers, consultants, application developers, hosting prviders to core developers.

-They need *topic overviews* as well as *reference documentation* about every plugin.
-Core developers additionally need documentation about the Lino internals.
+All this documentation is published in code repositories as free content under the same licence as the source code.

 .. toctree::